-To 2 ml of sterile distilled water... ml of 90°C alcohol, respectively 1 M acetic acid To 1 ml of sterile distilled water...0.5 ml of 90°C alcohol, respectively 1 M acetic acid.
+To 2 ml of sterile distilled water... ml of 90°C alcohol, respectively 1 M acetic acid

+To 1 ml of sterile distilled water...0.5 ml of 90°C alcohol, respectively 1 M acetic acid.

-Figure 9 Petri plate seeded with Candida Albicans, on which I applied a washer soaked in glacial acetic acid solution, in four dilutions (concentrations: 44%, 41, 18%, 34, 43% and, likewise, 34, 43%)
+Figure 45.
+Petri plate seeded with Candida albicans, on which I applied a washer soaked in glacial acetic acid solution, in four dilutions (concentrations: 25,10%, 23,50%, 28,50%, 28,10%)

 Following these determinations, we found that sodium bicarbonate, ethyl alcohol and sodium chloride did not have the expected inhibitory effect on Candida albicans cultures.
-Only with acetic acid was the inhibitory effect reported (at the concentration of 33.43%, approximately 33.4%).
-The application of diluted acetic acid, in a concentration of 33.43%, could cause the destruction of Candida Albicans colonies also in vivo.
+Only with acetic acid was the inhibitory effect reported (at the concentration of 28,50%).
+The application of diluted acetic acid, in a concentration of 28,50%, could cause the destruction of Candida albicans colonies also in vivo.
 The study can be extended to many other substances, including plant extracts.